dyspop/responsysrest/README.md

-### Get lists for record

-    r.get_lists_for_record(riid)

-Loops through every list and checks to see if the record is in the list.
-If the record is in the list it adds it to the returned object.
-This is very slow.
+### Managing Supplemental Tables

+#### Create a new supplemental table

+Creates a new supplemental table in the folder specified.
+You must specify either a list of at least one field or a primary key that is one of the Responsys internal field names.
+If you do not specify a primary key the wrapper will use the first field in the input list.
+This is because the API requires a primary key field.
+You can also specify an optional data extraction key.

+    r.create_supplemental_table(supplemental_table_name, folder_name, fields=fields)
+    r.create_supplemental_table(supplemental_table_name, folder_name, primary_key=primary_key)

+The wrapper writes all fields with a default field type, which is `STR500` unless another type is specified.

+Examples:

+    r.create_supplemental_table('my_supp_table', 'API_testing', fields=['field1', 'field2'], default_field_type='STR25', data_extraction_key='field2', primary_key='field1')

+### Managing Campaigns

-### Get all EMD Campaigns
+#### Get all EMD Campaigns

     r.campaigns()